FriquetLuca/shape-shaders/README.md

 # Shape Shaders

-> A collection of shaders representing shapes for textures in [Unity](https://unity.com/).
+> A collection of shaders representing shapes for textures or even how to handle textures in [Unity](https://unity.com/).

-This repository contains a collection of shaders for [Unity](https://unity.com/) that represent shapes on a quad.
+This repository contains a collection of shaders for [Unity](https://unity.com/) that represent shapes on a quad or ways to handle textures.
 You can use the code to create mask with them so you'll get more complex shapes like houses, characters, cars, vfx, ...
+I use those ressources as memos, I don't remember from whom some might be even though some other shaders have been made by myself so I let them here and let anyone use them for their own project.

 ## Index